 - Sponges: Perfect for blending and seamless results.

-Always dampen a sponge before use to avoid absorbing too much product.
+Always use a clean, damp sponge to avoid absorbing too much product and maintain hygiene.

 Final Thoughts: The Right Foundation Makes All the Difference to Rock Your Look